-DestinE models are made on a global scale.
-They can help speed up the green transition and predict major environmental degradation and disasters.
-By opening up access to public datasets across Europe, DestinE represents a key component of the European strategy for data.
+By opening up access to public datasets across Europe, DestinE represents also a key component of the European strategy for data.

-Users will be able to access vast amounts of natural and socio-economic information in order to:
+Users of DestinE will be able to access vast amounts of natural and socio-economic information in order to:

 - Perform high precision, dynamic simulations of the Earth’s natural systems, focusing on thematic domains such as marine, land, coasts, and atmosphere.

-- Improve modelling and predictive capacities.
-For example, to help anticipate and plan measures in case of hurricanes and other extreme weather events and natural disasters.
-And, to contribute to analysing events with a major socio-economic impact.
+- Improve modelling and predictive capacities: For example, to help anticipate and plan measures in case of storms, floods and other extreme weather events and natural disasters.

-- Reinforce Europe’s industrial and technological capabilities in simulation, modelling, predictive data analytics and artificial intelligence (AI), and high performance computing.
+- Reinforce Europe’s industrial and technological capabilities in simulation, modelling, predictive data analytics, artificial intelligence (AI) and high performance computing (HPC).

-At the heart of DestinE will be a federated cloud-based modelling and simulation platform.
+At the heart of DestinE will be a user-friendly and secure cloud-based digital modelling and simulation platform.
 This platform will provide access to data, advanced computing infrastructure including HPC, software, AI applications and analytics.
-It will integrate digital twins — digital replicas of various aspects of the Earth's system — such as weather forecasting and climate change, food and water security, global ocean circulation and the biogeochemistry of the oceans, and more.
+It will integrate digital twins — digital replicas of various aspects of the Earth's system — on topics such as extreme weather events, climate change adaptation, oceans, biodiversity and more.

-It will allow users to access to thematic information, services, models, scenarios, simulations, forecasts and visualisations.
-The platform will enable application development and the integration of users’ own data.
-DestinE will initially serve public authorities and gradually open up to scientific and industrial users to spur innovation and enable the benchmarking of models and data.
+DestinE will allow users to access to thematic information, services, models, scenarios, simulations, forecasts and visualisations.
+The underlying models and data will be continuously assessed to provide the most reliable scenario predictions for the users.
+The platform will also enable application development and the integration of users’ own data.
+DestinE will initially serve public authorities and will gradually open up to a larger range of scientific and industrial users, to spur innovation and enable the benchmarking of models and data.

-DestinE will be implemented gradually over the next 7-10 years, starting in 2021.
-The operational core platform —the digital twins and services — is scheduled to be developed as part of the Commission’s Digital Europe programme.
+The operational core platform, the first digital twins and related services will be made operational as part of the Commission’s Digital Europe Programme.
 Horizon Europe will provide research and innovation opportunities that will support the further development of DestinE.
-The Commission is also exploring options of pooling resources with other EU programmes, such as the Space Programme, and related national initiatives.
+There will be synergies with other relevant EU programmes, such as the Space Programme, and related national initiatives.

 A digital twin is a digital replica of a living or non-living physical entity.
-The digital twins created in DestinE will give expert and non-expert users tailored access to high-quality information, services, models, scenarios, forecasts and visualisations.
-This includes models of the climate, weather forecasting, hurricane evolution and more.
-Digital twins rely on the integration of continuous observation, modelling and high performance simulation, resulting in highly accurate predictions of future developments.
+The digital twins of DestinE will give both expert and non-expert users tailored access to high-quality information, services, models, scenarios, forecasts and visualisations on climate adaptation models, extreme weather events, natural disaster evolution and more.
+Digital twins rely on the integration of continuous observation, modelling and high-performance simulation, resulting in highly accurate predictions of future developments.

-The first stakeholder workshop on DestinE was organised in November 2019.
+The first stakeholder workshop on DestinE was organized in November 2019 to announce the initiative and collect feedback from potentially interested stakeholders.
 It brought together a large number of potentially interested parties from public authorities and the industrial and scientific communities.

 DestinE will be developed gradually through the following key milestones:

-- By 2025-30: Development towards a full digital twin of the Earth through a convergence of the digital twins already offered through the platform
+- By 2030: A ‘full’ digital replica of the Earth through the convergence of the digital twins already offered through the platform.